brendanlong/cookbook/src/cajun-chickpea-and-salmon-cakes.md

 http://vegandad.blogspot.com/2009/02/crispy-cajun-chickpea-cakes.html

-Elyse really likes this recipe, and likes it even more with salmon (we use the cans from Costco).
-We also added more paprika, since we both love paprika.
+Elyse really likes this recipe, and discovered that it's even better with salmon (she uses the cans from Costco).
+Our version uses more paprika, since we love paprika.

 ## Ingredients